The Best Homemade Electrolyte Drink to Beat Keto Flu Fast

 Using a Keto Electrolyte Drink for Keto Flu Symptoms

-As amazing as the keto diet is for losing weight fast, those first few days or weeks can be pretty rough!
+As amazing as the ketogenic diet is for losing weight fast, those first few days or weeks on a low-carb diet can be pretty rough!
+As your glycogen stores are being depleted and your body switches to burning fat for fuel, it’s a big change!

-Or what happens if you go on vacation and in spite of your good intentions your Keto diet crashes and burns and you feel just sick.
+Even if you have been low-carb for awhile, what happens if you go on vacation and in spite of your good intentions your Keto diet crashes and burns and you feel like you have flu-like symptoms.

 It’s called the keto flu.
-This side effect can make you feel like you have the flu.
-It’s brought on by your body’s adjustment period when you switch from eating a lot of carbs to not consuming as many and even vice versa.
+This side effect can make you feel like you have the actual flu.
+It’s brought on by your body’s adjustment period when you switch from eating a lot of carbs to a low carb diet of not consuming as many carbs and even vice versa.

 Once you know that Keto Flu is basically an electrolyte imbalance, the problem becomes easy to solve and thankfully, even easy to prevent!
 We just need to add in some electrolyte supplements.